bradshawjoshua/Early-Detection-Stroke/README.md

 ## Limitations & Next Steps

-* Implement other models and compare their performance to what is used, examples include: Naives Bayes, Tree Classifier, Random Forest Classifier, SVC, and XGB Classifier.
+* Implement other models and compare their performance to what is used, examples include: Naives Bayes, Tree Classifier, Random Forest Classifier, and SVC.
 * Stroke patients (1) are underrepresented, which is a challenge for this data set.